Mathematical Formulation

 1. Introduction

-• Showing how to construct consistent sets of thermodynamic equations that either (i) assume equilibrium of the phases and require only one prognostic water variable, or (ii) do not assume equilibrium of the phases and require prognostic variables for all water phases
+- Showing how to construct consistent sets of thermodynamic equations that either (i) assume phase equilibrium and require only one prognostic water variable, or (ii) do not assume phase equilibrium (but do assume thermal equilibrium) and require prognostic variables for all water phases

 The resulting thermodynamic functions are implemented in Thermodynamics.jl.